 The board has delegated authority to the executive committee to ensure the alignment of information and technology with the strategic objectives of the Company.
 This Committee's cross-functional management of the business assures that technology and information strategy can seamlessly respond to the needs of Curro.
-The board has oversight on these activities in that it has information and technology as a standard item of discussion at is board meetings and that the technology and information strategy is presented to the board.
-The board monitors the progress on annual goals set through the quarterly report to the board thereon.
+The board has oversight of these activities in that it has information and technology as a standard item of discussion at is board meetings and that the technology and information strategy is presented to the board.
+The board monitors progress on annual goals through quarterly reporting.
 In respect of technology and information risk governance, this is delegated by the board to the audit and risk committee and is a standing item on this committee's agenda.